VimsecAu/kb/m365/baselines/defender.md

 Notifications to inform users and help educate them on the proper use of sensitive information SHOULD be enabled in the custom policy.

 <!--Policy: MS.DEFENDER.4.4v1; Criticality: SHOULD -->
-- _Rationale:_ Some users may not be aware of company policies on proper use of sensitive information.
+- _Rationale:_ Some users may not be aware of organisation policies on proper use of sensitive information.
 Enabling notifications provides positive feedback to users when accessing sensitive information.